Daylily-Informatics/UltraQC/docs/source/docs/usage/usage_admin.rst

-MegaQC Usage: Administration
+UltraQC Usage: Administration
 ============================

 Initial setup
 -------------

-Once you have your MegaQC server up and running, load up the address in your web browser.
-The MegaQC installation creates an empty database without any registered users.
+Once you have your UltraQC server up and running, load up the address in your web browser.
+The UltraQC installation creates an empty database without any registered users.
 The first user to register will automatically be an administrator, so make sure that you immediately register!